latortuga71/Phrack-40th-Anniversary-CTF-Challenge-Solution/README.md

 # Exploit

-After some trial and error debugging using !pool and !poolused 2 NtFs i got the size of the allocations to match up perfectly
+After some trial and error debugging using !pool and !poolused i got the size of the allocations to match up perfectly.
+I was able to get my kernel object to be replaced by data we have full control over.

-i was able to get my kernel object to be replaced by data we have full control over.
+Then i set the correct pid value as well as the address to point to a buffer we allocate.
+Below we can see the spot being taken by our fake object.

 Original allocation before being freed.

 <img width="618" height="461" alt="image" src="https://github.com/user-attachments/assets/d83028c7-0c96-442c-9365-0dc1fe217f0c" />

 The state of the pool after our heap spray fills the empty spot with our fake object.

 <img width="830" height="466" alt="image" src="https://github.com/user-attachments/assets/a5b3af24-74db-4737-97f2-2abc12496464" />

 Our fake object with correct variables to bypass checks and exfiltrate the flag.

 <img width="511" height="182" alt="image" src="https://github.com/user-attachments/assets/092503a1-196b-4054-a15b-554564200371" />